MintMCP

 For organizations in regulated industries, compliance credentials should be the starting point:

-• Healthcare: MintMCP provides audit trails and access controls that can support healthcare review processes, though specific HIPAA requirements should be validated directly
+• Healthcare: MintMCP is compliant with HIPAA standards, signs BAAs for eligible customers, and provides audit trails and access controls that can support healthcare review processes

-• Financial Services (SOX, PCI): SOC 2 Type II attestation demonstrates security control effectiveness
+• Financial Services (SOX, PCI): SOC 2 Type II audited infrastructure demonstrates security control maturity

 • Government/Defense: Comprehensive audit logging may support compliance reviews